Lia Finocchiaro: Personal life

 Finocchiaro is married to Sam Burke, the son of former NT chief minister Denis Burke.
+She has two children.
 She is of Italian descent and has been "heavily involved in the NT's Italian community", including as CEO of the Italian Festival Association of the Northern Territory.

+She is a joint patron of the Young Professionals Network NT and a patron of the Palmerston Football Club, the Palmerston Combined Probus Club and the Palmerston Cricket Club.